BetterRobotics/BrewZilla/README.md

 <b>** 65L Setup</b>
-If your a 65L you will need to mode the code to allow one more output from the Arudino to acitve the "RL3" input on the standard PCB that comes with the BrewZilla I will do this for later relases.
+If your using a 65L model you will need to chnage the type setting in .ino file to "#define MODEL 0" then run `cd ~/BrewZilla && make clean upload`